scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### High Elf

+- proud and graceful, long lived.
+- conquered by the empire
+- high elves in farhome are exiles from the empire

 - **Starting Wounds:** 3
 - **Move/Sprint:** 5/2
 - **Attribute Bonuses:** +1 Dexterity, +1 Intelligence, -1 Strength
+- **Lifespan:** 350 years

 ##### Innate Magic